charlestang06/foodblog/_recipes/kare.md

 > Turn the heat to low.
 Break apart the Golden Curry box into the cubes and stir into the vegetables and water.
 Stir vigorously until the curry thickens.
 >
 > Serve while hot over rice.
 Enjoy!
+>
+> Reflecting on this recipe, I japanese curry is so easy with box curry mixes.
+I plan to make this again with more vegetable combinations and increase the protein to get those gains!!!